top of page

 Synthetic biology is a rational and ground-up construction of biomolecular components towards applications.
 The construction may be in the native or a non-native setting.

-Though the term was proposed 1970s, it was formally reintroduced in June 2004, first conference of synthetic biology at MIT
+The term 'Native' refers to the redesign of existing pathways.
+Non native refers to the transfer of pathways across organisms.
+Though the term was proposed 1970s, it was formally reintroduced in June 2004, at the first annual conference of synthetic biology at MIT

 What makes synthetic biology unique?